Walcheren Campaign: Campaign

+The expedition was called off in early September.
+Around 12,000 troops stayed on Walcheren, but by October only 5,500 remained fit for duty.
+The French had no great opportunity to eliminate Chatham's army, since the waterbodies were defended by the dominant British navy.
+Despite the failure of the British to capture Antwerp, Napoleon remained uneasy about the political situation in France during his absence campaigning in Austria.
+Napoleon and Bernadotte had a history of antagonism and while in Vienna Napoleon feared a conspiracy between Bernadotte and Fouché.
+To ensure that Bernadotte was not conspiring with anti-Bonapartist elements in Paris, Napoleon dispatched General Reille to keep a keen eye on the Prince of Ponte Corvo in Antwerp.
+Though no conspiracy was found, Napoleon relieved Bernadotte on September 11th, 1809, upon reading an Order of the Day issued by Bernadotte (according to whom he was merely praising his troops to raise their morale) wherein the marshal stated "his 15,000 men would be enough to repel any British number," Napoleon disapproved and said:

+"This is the first occasion on which a General has been known to betray his position by an excess of vanity."

+Napoleon sent the stolid and reliable Marshal Bessières to replace Bernadotte.
+Bessières remained in Antwerp until the departure of the British.
+On 24 December, the remnants of Chatham's army, encircled by superior French forces, having destroyed the port facilities of Flushing, boarded ships.

 Aftermath

 In all, the British government spent almost £8 million on the campaign.
 Along with the 4,000 men who had died during the campaign, almost 12,000 were still ill by February 1810 and many others remained permanently weakened.
 Those sent to the Peninsular War to join Wellington's army caused a permanent doubling of the sick lists there.

 This campaign led to the plant known as Thanet cress being introduced to Britain in the sick men's bedding.

 The debacle was also a source of acute political embarrassment, in particular for Lord Castlereagh upon whom the former United Irishman, Peter Finnerty, who at the invitation of Sir Home Popham accompanied the expedition as a special correspondent for The Morning Chronicle, heaped the blame.

 Order of battle

 The below order of battle is for 28 July.

-Infantry of the 50th and 91st Regiments.